 Why Network from the Start?

-"When you start in a job, you're going to be judged early, and you want to be judged as someone who makes things happen," says Richard Moran, a partner at venture capital firm Venrock Associates.
-Introducing yourself to coworkers in a wide range of roles is a good way to begin.
+"When you start in a job, you're going to be judged early, and you want to be judged as someone who makes things happen," said Richard Moran, a partner at venture capital firm Venrock Associates.
+Introducing yourself to co-workers in a wide range of roles is a good way to begin.

 Whom to Network With